 Why is Kaiser Permanente requiring proof of vaccination from vendors coming on to KP facilities?

-Does this apply to all my employees?
-What about employees who work on KP property, but outside of a facility?
+What facility types are included in this vaccination requirement?
+Does it apply to employees who work on KP property, but outside of the facility?

 Will our employees have to show proof of verification every time they come from a KP facility?

 Vendor representatives should be prepared to show proof of vaccination and booster (paper or digital) each time they enter a KP facility.
 All vendor representatives should still display their “2021 vaccination confirmation sticker,” which visually shows that they received their initial vaccination series, per the requirements on the KP Supplier website.
 For vendors/facilities that have vendor credentialing systems (e.g., vendormate), those processes should also be followed.